Objective Design Standards for Streamlined and Ministerial Residential Developments

-Two California bills, discussed throughout this report, are the impetus for the proposed objective design standards.
+Two California bills, Senate Bill 35 and Assembly Bill 2162, were the impetus for the City’s recently adopted objective design standards (linked below under Resources).
 It is anticipated that in coming years additional legislation will be enacted requiring additional ministerial processes.
-Therefore, while the two bills listed below provide recent examples, the proposed ordinance has been written to also address future legislation that may require ministerial processes.
+Therefore, while the two aforementioned bills listed below provide recent examples, the adopted ordinance was written to also address future legislation that may require ministerial processes.

 California State Senate Bill 35 (SB35 – Government Code Section 65913.4), which went into effect on January 1, 2018, was part of a comprehensive package aimed at addressing the State’s housing shortage and high costs.
 SB 35 requires the availability of a streamlined ministerial approval process for developments located in jurisdictions that have not yet made sufficient progress towards their required allocation of the regional housing need.
 The City of Santa Rosa is subject to SB35, meaning an eligible project within the City must be streamlined and not subject to discretionary review (i.e.: Conditional Use Permit and/or Design Review).

 For a project to be eligible for the streamlined SB 35 process they are required to meet specific criteria, including but not limited to, the following:

 - Comply with residential and mixed-use General Plan or Zoning provisions; and

 - Comply with other requirements such as locational and/or demolition restrictions.